 In a clinical trial, the PiPS team demonstrated that placebo needles produce better pain relief than placebo pills but that placebo pills are better for insomnia.
 These findings suggest the complex symbolic nature of the placebo response.
 This study was funded by NCCIH (formerly NCCAM), NIH.

 Acute migraine headache

-PiPS researchers are nearing the completion of a methodological study to develop ways to 1) treat patients more effectively and 2) more efficiently distinguish between the effects of medication and placebo treatment.
+PiPS researchers have carried out a methodological study to develop ways to 1) treat patients more effectively and 2) more efficiently distinguish between the effects of medication and placebo treatment.
 The results of this work have the potential to improve drug development for migraine headaches and produce methodologies that will be useful in examining the role of placebo treatments in other illnesses.